Master of Science in Mechanical Engineering

 The minimum acceptable grade point average is 3.0.
 (See Grade Regulations)

 Advanced standing or transfer credit is limited to three (3) graduate credits.
-Petitions should be submitted to the Engineering and Physics Division and should document minimum competency defined as relevant graduate course work at an accredited institution with an earned minimum grade of 3.0 (0-to-4 scale) or equivalent expertise.
+Petitions should be submitted to the Mechanical Engineering and Engineering Management Department, and should document minimum competency defined as relevant graduate course work at an accredited institution with an earned minimum grade of 3.0 (0-to-4 scale) or equivalent expertise.

 A limited number of assistantships are available for full-time students.
 Applicants should possess superior academic qualifications and provide good scores in the GRE (General and Engineering).